-The Company defines Strategy Business Model Risk as the risk that the strategy of the Company becomes obsolete, too risky or unprofitable.
+The Company defines Strategy Business Model Risk as the risk that the Company faces should it not be capable of competing effectively.

 The Company has a low risk and prudent strategy to minimize the risk that wrong decisions affect the business solidity.
-Also Azimut Holding has a long term strategy focused to align the needs of clients and distribution network.
+Also, Azimut Holding has a long term strategy focused to align the needs of clients and distribution network.